traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ### shiny New Job at mega tech company

+^ moment of self-doubt & inadequacy

-^ Almost a year ago, i had just started a new job at a big tech co
+^ yr ago, new job at a big tech co

 ^ felt really insecure with my skills

-^ here's everyone with their computer science degrees and then there's me.
+^ CS degrees

-^ folks started a ml study group
+^ folks started a ML study group

 ^ Everyone else learning fast